 - Pray for the effective Covid vaccination drive in India – including the sufficiency in supply of the doses and coordinated administration of the vaccine.

-- Pray for protection and strength to all medical professionals, paramedics and other support staff, who are working tirelessly to treat and care for Covid patients.
+- Pray for protection and strength to all medical professionals, para-medics and other support staff, who are working tirelessly to treat and care for the Covid patients.

 - Pray for the armed forces personnel, who are extending tremendous support to the administration, especially in transportation of medical supplies and setting up of pre-fabricated tents as Covid hospitals, and the retired armed forces medics who have been recalled to work in medical facilities closer to their homes.

-- Pray for those nations that have expressed their solidarity with India and for those who have already responded with help, especially with medical supplies.
+- Pray for those nations who have expressed their solidarity with India and for those who have already responded with help especially with medical supplies.

-- Pray for the poor, the daily-wage and migrant workers and their families, who have lost their livelihoods with the imposition of stricter workplace restrictions, curfews and lockdowns.
+- Pray for the poor, the daily wagers and migrant workers and their families, who have lost their livelihoods with the imposition of stricter restrictions at workplace, curfews and lockdowns.

 - Pray for the mental health and wellbeing of the people.
-India is now the second most Covid-infected nation after the U.S. With the rise in the mortality rate among the Covid-infected, the crematoriums are finding it difficult to cope with the pressure.
-More and more families are facing bereavement, but corresponding support from the community seems negligible due to the social restrictions.
+India is now the second most Covid-infected nation after the US.
+With the rise in mortality rate among Covid-infected, the crematoriums are finding it difficult to cope with the pressure.
+More and more families are facing bereavement but corresponding support from the community seems negligible due to the social restrictions.